Marie Galway: Biography

-She was born at Mayfair, London, the only daughter of two leaders of the English Liberal Catholic Movement, Sir Rowland Blennerhassett, Irish baronet and parliamentarian, and his wife, Countess Charlotte Julia de Leyden, a biographer and historian from Bavaria, whom he had met when attending the First Vatican Council.
+Galway was born at Mayfair, London, the only daughter of two leaders of the English Liberal Catholic Movement, Sir Rowland Blennerhassett, Irish baronet and parliamentarian, and his wife, Countess Charlotte Julia de Leyden, a biographer and historian from Bavaria, whom he had met when attending the First Vatican Council.

 She attended private schools in Germany, France and Switzerland and read extensively in six languages.
 Her first marriage was on 28 November 1894 to French biologist Baron Raphael d'Erlanger who had a laboratory at the University of Heidelberg.
 They had a daughter and a son before he died in 1897 and she returned to England, where she worked for the sick and destitute, and helped to found a committee to advise on legislation affecting women and children.

 Shortly after her marriage to Sir Henry Galway in 1914, she accompanied her husband to Adelaide on his appointment as Governor of South Australia.
 His term there (from 1914 to 1920) was controversial, including his stirring up war-time negative feeling against Australians of German descent, despite the fact that his wife was half-German.
 She returned to England in January 1919, 15 months before her husband.